rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Jesus answered him, You would have no authority over me at all unless it had been given you from above.
 Therefore he who delivered me over to you has the greater sin. ^1911

-From then on Pilate sought to release him, but the Jews cried out, If you release this man, you are not Caesar’s friend.
+From then on Pilate sought to release him, but the Jews cried out, If you release this man, you are not Caesar's friend.
 Everyone who makes himself a king opposes Caesar. ^1912

 So when Pilate heard these words, he brought Jesus out and sat down on the judgment seat at a place called The Stone Pavement, and in Aramaic Gabbatha. ^1913

 Now it was the day of Preparation of the Passover.
 It was about the sixth hour.
 He said to the Jews, Behold your King! ^1914

 They cried out, Away with him, away with him, crucify him!
 Pilate said to them, Shall I crucify your King?
-The chief priests answered, We have no king but Caesar. ^1915
+The chief priests answered,.We have no king but Caesar. ^1915

-So he delivered him over to them to be crucified.
-So they took Jesus, ^1916
+So he delivered him over to them to be crucified.So they took Jesus, ^1916

-and he went out, bearing his own cross, to the place called The Place of a Skull, which in Aramaic is called Golgotha. ^1917
+and he went out, bearing his own cross, to the place called the place of a skull, which in Aramaic is called Golgotha. ^1917

 There they crucified him, and with him two others, one on either side, and Jesus between them. ^1918